 1.Hygiene and source controls

-• Capable Hands Care will require staff to utilize a facemask in the following settings: CHC office; service recipient’s residence; whilst with service recipient, unless in an outdoor setting and observing over 6 feet of social distancing.
-Plan for when and how facemasks will be used by service recipients, staff, volunteers,and visitors.
+• Capable Hands Care requires all staff; vaccinated or unvaccinated, to utilize a facemask in the following settings: Capable Hands Care office; staffs’ vehicles (when transporting clients); service recipient’s residence; whilst with service recipient, unless in an outdoor setting and observing over 6 feet of social distancing.

-• Staff and service recipients will be encouraged to avoid touching your eyes, nose, and mouth with unwashed hands.
+• Staff and service recipients will be encouraged to avoid touching their eyes, nose, and mouth with unwashed hands.

 PLAN FOR CLEANING AND DISINFECTING: